ismms-himc/clustergrammer2/README.md

 Clustergrammer-Widget
 ===============================

-This is a Jupyter/IPython Interactive Widget implementation of the interactive heatmap tool Clustergrammer.
+This is a [Jupyter/IPython](http://jupyter.org/) [interactive widget](https://github.com/ipython/ipywidgets) implementation of the interactive heatmap tool [Clustergrammer](https://github.com/MaayanLab/clustergrammer).
 The front-end visualization is built using D3.js and the back-end is in Python.

 ![demo_screenshot](img/Jupyter_screenshot.png "demo_screenshot.png")